dafyddcrosby/docs.daveops.net/posts/Personal_Information_Management.rst

 Finding is where a need demands information
 Keeping is figuring out what to do with information 'in hand'

+In the creation of a project, does how we categorize and file drive the success of a project?

 Resources
 ---------
 - Keeping Found Things Found: The Study and Practice of Personal Information Management by William Jones